meganr28/null-collision-volumes-cuda/README.md

 #### Varying Media Density Scale

-Figure XX below showcases the performance impact of increasing the scale of the density data within the vdb structure.
+The graph below showcases the performance impact of increasing the scale of the density data within the vdb structure.
 While increasing the scale increases the amount of the volume that interacts with light and creates much more detail in the volumetric data, it also increases the performance time as well.
 And, naturally, scaling up all the density values also increases the max density, and so this is where the performance hit is obtained.